 Verizon Wireless Cell Phone Coverage Map

 Verizon has the best 4G LTE coverage that spans across 70% of the United States.
 That's 2% more than AT&T and 8% more than T-Mobile.
-It covers 327 million people over 2.68 million square miles.
+It covers 327 million people in over 2.68 million square miles.

-- #1 in 4G LTE Coverage
+- #1 in 4G Coverage

-- #2 in Connectivity
+- #2 in 4G and 5G Cell Service Connectivity

 - #3 in 5G Coverage

-- #3 in Average Download Speeds
+- #3 in Average 4G Download Speeds

 AT&T Cell Phone Coverage Map

-- #1 in Connectivity
+- #1 in 4G and 5G Cell Service Connectivity

-- #2 in 4G LTE Coverage
+- #2 in 4G and 5G Coverage

-- #2 in 5G Coverage
+- #2 in Average 4G Download Speeds

-- #2 in Average Download Speeds
+- #3 in Average 5G Download Speeds

 T-Mobile Cell Phone Coverage Map

-The T-Mobile and Sprint merger expanded T-Mobile's coverage footprint and set them up to build the largest and most reliable 5G network.
-Thanks to the merger, T-Mobile aims to deliver 14x more network capacity, 15x faster 5G speeds, and 5G for 99% of the US population (including rural America) within the next 6 years.
+The T-Mobile and Sprint merger expanded T-Mobile's coverage footprint and set them up to build the largest, most reliable 5G network.
+Thanks to the merger, T-Mobile aims to deliver 14x more network capacity, 15x faster speeds, and 5G for 99% of the US population (including rural America) within the next 6 years.

 - #1 5G Coverage

-- #1 in Average Download Speeds
+- #1 in Average 4G and 5G Download Speeds

 - #3 in 4G Coverage

-- #3 in Connectivity
+- #3 in 4G Cell Service Connectivity

 US Cellular Cell Phone Coverage Map

-Now with Sprint out of the picture, US Cellular is the fourth-largest mobile network with the least coverage footprint.
+With Sprint out of the picture, US Cellular is the fourth-largest mobile network with the least coverage footprint.
 Respectively, US Cellular’s 4G network covers about 10% of the country, with 5G covering even less.

 To achieve nationwide coverage, they have roaming agreements with Verizon, AT&T, and T-Mobile.
 Subscribers can roam on partnering 4G and 5G networks to remain connected when US Cellular service isn’t available at no extra cost.
 The coverage map on US Cellular’s website reflects their core network and roaming network combined.

-Just because US Cellular devices can access Verizon, AT&T, and T-Mobile networks doesn’t mean great service anytime anywhere.
+Just because US Cellular devices can access Verizon, AT&T, and T-Mobile networks doesn’t mean great cell service anytime anywhere.
 Because the device enters roaming mode outside the core network, reception may be of lower quality.
-A signal booster can definitely help improve US Cellular voice and data reliability at home or on the go.
+A signal booster can help improve US Cellular voice and data reliability at home or on the go.

 - #4 in 4G Coverage